 Advancing Ontario’s research and innovation agenda

 Note: Through the research she conducted for her PhD dissertation, Nicola Hepburn made some key discoveries about innovation in Ontario.
 This is the third post in a four-part series that she wrote based on her findings.
-For further information, read the first post, second post and third post.

 The creation of Ontario’s Ministry of Research and Innovation (MRI) in 2005 signalled that the provincial government had prioritized an agenda of research and innovation.